alexsanyum/ddRAD_Metagenomics/README.md

 ## 1. Demultiplex

 ## 2. ustacks, cstacks, sstacks
-The *stacks* construnction was developed with a single bash script with the first three steps of de_novo pipeline of Stacks.
+The *stacks* construction was developed with a single bash script with the first three steps of de novo pipeline of Stacks.
-The code was taked and adaptep from the guide user of stacks
+The code was taking and adapted from the guide user of stacks

 - Bash code to run ustacks, cstacks, and sstacks

 ~~~
 #!/bin/bash

-# Path to demultiplex samples
+# Path to demultiplexed samples
 samples=${1}

 # Output path